Zuehlke/zuehlke.github.io/README.md

 ### Automation
 - **Implement a reliable scheduled trigger for the automation workflow**
-- **Add a workflow which builds the app on every push to the `develop` branch**
-- **Make sure this "source branch = target branch" paradigm doesn't get too finicky, or change it if possible**
 - **Update documentation**
   - Doc comments in code
   - Custom action